mfitz/slakkit/README.md

 ```

 If you only plan to build the deployment artefact, rather than run Slakkit locally or make dev changes, you don't need
-to install `dev-requirements.txt` - `requirements.txt` will be sufficient.
+to install `dev-requirements.txt`; `requirements.txt` will be sufficient.

 ## Running locally
 When you run Slakkit locally, you can choose to pass the Slack app's OAuth token directly as an env var, or indirectly,
 whereby the value of the env var is the name under which the token is stored in AWS Secrets Manager.
 If you use the
-indirect Secrets Manager option, you must be invokig Slakkit from within an authenticated shell that has permissions
+indirect Secrets Manager option, you must be invoking Slakkit from within an authenticated shell that has permissions
-to read the secret from Secrets Manager.
+to read the token secret from Secrets Manager.

 ```bash
 slakkit_TARGET_CHANNEL="my-awesome-channel" \